ZETRO2/Tropical-Chess/README.md

 JavaScript: For implementing game logic, interactive features, and ensuring a dynamic user experience.

 # Installation
 No installation required!
 Tropical Chess is accessible directly through your web browser.
-Just navigate to [Tropical Chess URL] and start playing.
+Just navigate to https://zetro2.github.io/Tropical-Chess/ and start playing.

 # Contributing
 Contributions to Tropical Chess are always welcome, whether it's improving code, design, or adding new features.
 If you're interested in contributing, please contact me through email: lchan3201@gmail.com